grace7190/grace7190.github.io/_posts/2018-04-25-game-of-thrones.md

 ## Apr 2018 - Feb 2019

-![game of thrones roster](../assets/img/got_roster.jpg) Incredible team, crazy project.
-Might do a post-mortem if I feel like I can be honest without burning any bridges.
+![game of thrones roster](../assets/img/got_roster.jpg) One day I'll write a post-morten about this project, maybe when it's released and I can do so without burning bridges or breaking NDAs :)